 General Grant Guidelines

 The Tingari-Silverton Foundation targets its grant making to serve disadvantaged and underserved populations.
-We seek organizations whose programs and processes enable people to emerge from distressing predicaments by providing the tools and resources they need to become empowered.
+We seek organizations with local partners whose programs and processes enable people to emerge from challenging predicaments by building on local tools and resources they need to manage through and out of those challenges.

 The Foundation does not make grants to individuals or for-profit organizations, or provide grants that are primarily for endowments, capital campaigns, ongoing operating expenses, existing deficits, direct support of individuals, or lobbying of any kind.